-Metropolitan Community Colleges indicated this petition would have no fiscal impact on their organization.
+Metropolitan Community Colleges indicated this petition would have no significant direct fiscal impact on their organization.

-The State Auditor's Office did not receive a response from the Department of Agriculture, the Department of Elementary and Secondary Education, the State Treasurer's Office, Cole County, Greene County, Jackson County, St. Louis County, the City of Gladstone, the City of Kansas City, the City of Kirkwood, Cape Girardeau 63 School District, the University of Missouri, and St. Louis Community College.
+The State Auditor's Office did not receive a response from the Department of Agriculture, the Department of Elementary and Secondary Education, the Department of Natural Resources, the State Treasurer's Office, Cole County,

+Greene County, Jackson County, St. Louis County, the City of Columbia, the City of Gladstone, the City of Kansas City, the City of Kirkwood, Cape Girardeau 63 School District, the University of Missouri, and St. Louis Community College.